-The Workforce Development program also provides career/skills growth opportunities for employees through academic and career coaching/navigation and supportive, accessible and affordable college programs offered in partnership with multiple institutions of higher learning.
-In order to ensure equitable access for all of our colleagues, the WFD team has piloted and sustained multiple, innovative, flexible strategies and partnerships that offer employees the option to access educational opportunities online, on their own time, and at their own pace.
+Workforce Development also provides career/skills growth opportunities through academic and career coaching/navigation and supportive, accessible, and affordable college programs offered in partnership with multiple institutions of higher learning.
+To ensure equitable access for all of our colleagues, the WFD team has piloted and sustained multiple, innovative, flexible strategies and partnerships that offer participants the option to access educational opportunities online, on their own time, and at their own pace.

 Mass General Brigham Workforce Development (WFD) honors diversity, equity, and inclusion with strong partnerships at local, state, and national levels.
 WFD focuses on current and future needs of our organization while providing career pipelines and pathways to create and sustain a skilled, culturally competent and diverse workforce.
 WFD is committed to supporting and creating career mobility opportunities for employees who want to grow professionally and personally, while creating economic opportunities for community residents.